Dr Abigail Dymond

 - Science and Technology Studies

-- The production of a monograph on police use of force, including Taser;
+- The production of a monograph on police use of force, including Taser (forthcoming with Routledge);

-- Working on the police Use of Force Reporting Review in England and Wales, and with colleagues in the College of Policing and UCL, to analyse the data collected as a result of this review (please see the impact and engagement page for further details).
+- Working on the police Use of Force Reporting Review in England and Wales, and with colleagues in the College of Policing, to analyse the data collected as a result of this review (please see the impact and engagement page for further details).

 - Working alongside the UN Subcommittee for the Prevention of Torture on the production of a Practical Manual for detention monitors to assist them in monitoring the use weapons and restraints in places of detention.